newtonmunene99/mpesa-api/README.md

 :zap: :bomb: :fire: :fire: :bomb: :zap:

-**An NPM Module built with NodeJs to help you with M-Pesa Daraja API calls.**
+An NPM Module built with NodeJs to help you with M-Pesa Daraja API calls.

+**STILL FIXING A FEW ERRORS AND BUGS.
+WILL PUBLISH TO NPM AS SOON AS EVERYTHING IS OKAY**

 ## Prerequisites